Method of focal objects

 Lotus Blossom Technique

-Lotus Blossom as a creative technique for generating new ideas
+Lotus Blossom - a creative technique for generating new ideas

 1. Authors